Image Slider

 What makes Japanese cheesecake different?

-It uses less cheese and sugar, making it less sweet and lower calories than regular cheesecake.
-In addition, the cooking method involving whipping the egg whites gives the Japanese cheesecake a fluffier and lighter texture.
+Typically, Japanese cheesecake uses less cheese and sugar, making it less sweet and lower than Western cheesecake.
+In addition, the cooking method involves whipping the egg whites, which gives Japanese cheesecake its fluffy and light texture.

 What is the most famous type of Japanese cheesecake?

 Souffle-style cheesecake is the most famous type of cheesecake in Japan.
-Its iconic wobble and fluffy texture sets itself apart from other types of cheesecake with a texture more akin to a chiffon cake or souffle, hence the name.
+Its iconic wobble and fluffy texture set it apart from other styles.
+These baked cheesecakes have a consistency more akin to a chiffon cake or souffle, which is how it gets its name.

 What other types of cheesecake are common in Japan?

-You’ll find many different types of cheesecake in Japan, such as the aforementioned souffle-style cheesecake.
-Others include rare cheesecake, which is chilled rather than baked and doesn’t include eggs, and Basque cheesecake, which is known for its caramelized top and creamy center.
+There are many types of cheesecake commonly found in Japan, including the aforementioned souffle-style cheesecake.
+Other popular varieties include rare cheesecake, which is chilled rather than baked and doesn’t contain eggs, and Basque cheesecake, known for its caramelized top and creamy center.
+Recently, a do-it-yourself “cheesecake” made by soaking cookies in yogurt has taken off in home kitchens.

 We strive to be as accurate as possible and keep up with the changing landscape of Japan's food and travel industries.
 If you spot any inaccuracies, please send a report.